A Letter To My Teen Self: This Mom Looks Back At Her Life

 I looked at my teen self and said out loud (luckily no one was in the room), “What were you thinking?“ As I laughed at myself, I thought, “What if I had a ‘Peggy Sue Got Married’ moment and was able to go back in time as my 48-year-old self and speak to the 14-year-old teen?
 What would I say to my younger self?”

 Of course this led me to think about what I have learned in my life.
 Oprah has a column in her magazine (oh I miss Oprah) that she always ends with, “This I know for sure.”
-And so I started to think about what I know for sure that I wish I had known back then.
+And so I started to think about what I know for sure that I wish I had known back then, when i was a teenager.

 I was shy back then.
 (To my friends whom I’ve met in my adult years, this will seem shocking.)
 I was the kind of kid who was fun and funny with friends but quiet in school and very aware of the social groupings of high school.